e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 **Status.** ratified

-**Position.** Runtime failures: one catch site around the boundary macro-sequence + execution cursor (schedule index, function kind, boundary phase — one plain store per dispatch); `StepError` carrying cursor frame, boundary time, replay pointer, `cause`; [§9.5][s9-5]'s conformance failure a species;
+**Position.** Runtime failures are caught at one site, around the boundary macro-sequence, against an execution cursor — schedule index, function kind, boundary phase, one plain store per dispatch.

+- `StepError` carries the cursor frame, the boundary time, a replay pointer and `cause`.
+- [§9.5][s9-5]'s conformance failure is a species of it.
+- A loop-level nonfinite-`x` check runs at the boundary.
-loop-level nonfinite-`x` boundary check; terminal `stopped`/`errored` status, synchronous runs rethrow after the tail.
+- Status goes terminal `stopped`/`errored`, and synchronous runs rethrow after the tail.

 **Spec.** [§12.6][s12-6], [§9.5][s9-5], [§13.4][s13-4], [§14][s14]